 More chronicles survive for medieval London than for any other medieval British town, a reflection of the city’s civic pride and relatively high rate of literacy.
 Especially notable is the number of London chronicles written in Middle English during the fifteenth and early sixteenth centuries.
 Most London chronicles are annals, with year-by-year accounts of events that start with the election of the mayor in late October, and are often based on previous chronicles with continuations that represent more original content.
 The main editions (organized chronologically) are noted below, followed by two of the more helpful works of reference about London chronicles.

-Chronicles of the Mayors and Sheriffs of London 1188-1274 Chronicles of the Mayors and Sheriffs of London 1188-1274, ed.
+Chronicles of the Mayors and Sheriffs of London 1188-1274.
+Chronicles of the Mayors and Sheriffs of London 1188-1274, ed.
 H T Riley (London, 1863).
-Translation of ‘Chronica Maiorum et Vicecomitum’ attributed to Arnold Fitz Thedmar (for the years 1188-1274) and the ‘French Chronicle of London’ (1259-1343).
+The volume contains a translation of ‘Chronica Maiorum et Vicecomitum’ attributed to Arnold Fitz Thedmar (see above) and the ‘French Chronicle of London’ (1259-1343); see below.
 On BHO.

-The French Chronicle of London Croniques de London, depuis l’an 44 Hen.
+The French Chronicle of London.
+Croniques de London, depuis l’an 44 Hen.
 III. jusqu’ à l’an 17 Edw.
 III.. from a ms. In the Cottonian Library, ed.
 George James Aungier, Camden Society, old series, vol. 28 (London, 1844).
 Covers the years 1259-1343.
 An English translation is in Chronicles of the Mayors and Sheriffs of London (above).
 On archive.org.

-The Great Chronicle of London The Great Chronicle of London, ed.
+The Great Chronicle of London, ed.
 A. H. Thomas and I. D. Thornley (London, 1938).
 Although this Middle English chronicle borrows from many of the same sources as other London chronicles of the fifteenth century, it contains fuller accounts, especially for the period after 1439.
 Written in two hands, the second section (starting in 1439) is attributed to Robert Fabyan, a London sheriff, alderman, and Master of the Drapers Company, and is considered to be especially valuable for the period 1485 to 1512.
 Fabyan was also the author of Fabyan’s Chronicle (see below).
 See also a modernized extract in Henry VII’s London in the Great Chronicle, ed.
 Julia Boffey (Kalamazoo, 2019).

-The New Chronicles of England and France Robert Fabyan, The New Chronicles of England and France, ed.
+The New Chronicles of England and France.
+Robert Fabyan, The New Chronicles of England and France, ed.
 Henry Ellis (London, 1811).
 A Middle English chronicle written by a London draper who also served as sheriff and alderman of the city, who called his work ‘Concordance of Histories.’
 It was printed seven times and served as a major source for Tudor authors such as John Stow and William Shakespeare.
 The first six books represent a general chronicle but the seventh book is a London chronicle that starts, as most do, in 1189.
 On archive.org.

-The Customs of London otherwise called Arnold’s Chronicle The Customs of London otherwise called Arnold’s Chronicle, ed.
+The Customs of London otherwise called Arnold’s Chronicle.
+The Customs of London otherwise called Arnold’s Chronicle, ed.
 F. Douce (London, 1811) is a reprint of a book first printed around 1503 in Flanders (without a title), presumably by Richard Arnold, a London haberdasher who regularly traded in Antwerp.
 A later edition in 1525 brought the coverage up to 1520.
 It includes copies of London charters and other documents, as well as many miscellaneous items, such as the first English version of the poem, Nut-Brown Maid.
 On archive.org.

-Six Town Chronicles of England Six Town Chronicles of England, ed.
+Six Town Chronicles of England.
+Six Town Chronicles of England, ed.
 Ralph Flenley (Oxford, 1911).
 Extracts from five chronicles of London that focus on the fifteenth century, three in Middle English and two in Latin.
 Includes a long extract from ‘Robert Bale’s Chronicle’ for the period 1437-60; Bale was a London lawyer and judge.
 On archive.org.

-Works of Reference:
+Works of Reference

-London’s Middle English Chronicles Edward Donald Kennedy, A Manual of the Writings in Middle English 1050-1500.
+London’s Middle English Chronicles.
+Edward Donald Kennedy, A Manual of the Writings in Middle English 1050-1500.
 XII.
 Chronicles and Other Writing (Hamden, CT, 1989); see the chapter on “Town Chronicles” and its associated bibliography for a useful discussion and list of London’s Middle English chronicles.

-The London Chronicles of the Fifteenth Century M. R. McLaren, The London Chronicles of the Fifteenth Century: A Revolution in English Writing.
+The London Chronicles of the Fifteenth Century.
+M. R. McLaren, The London Chronicles of the Fifteenth Century: A Revolution in English Writing.
 With an annotated edition of Bradford, West Yorkshire Archives MS 32D86/42(Woodbridge, 2002).
 The most recent introduction to London chronicles, with references to manuscripts not known to earlier historians.
+Also included is an edition of a fifteenth-century London chronicle that shares many sources with other Middle English chronicles of London.
 See also the review of this book by Ralph Hanna in https://www.history.ac.uk/reviews/review/340 .